AEW Revolution (2021): Background

-On February 29, 2020, All Elite Wrestling (AEW) held a pay-per-view (PPV) event titled Revolution.
-Later that year at Full Gear, AEW announced that Revolution would be returning to PPV on February 27, 2021, thus establishing Revolution as an annual pay-per-view for the promotion.
+On February 29, 2020, the American professional wrestling promotion All Elite Wrestling (AEW) held a pay-per-view (PPV) event titled Revolution.
+Later that year at Full Gear, AEW announced that Revolution would return to PPV on February 27, 2021, thus establishing Revolution as an annual pay-per-view for the promotion.
 Due to the ongoing COVID-19 pandemic, the event was held at the promotion's home venue of Daily's Place in Jacksonville, Florida.
-It is considered as being one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Full Gear, their four biggest shows produced quarterly.
+It is considered as being one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Full Gear, their four biggest domestic shows produced quarterly.

 Due to unwanted conflicts with the Canelo Alvarez vs. Avni Yildirim bout in Miami Gardens, Florida on the originally scheduled date of February 27, AEW rescheduled Revolution for Sunday, March 7.
 The promotion had considered moving the event to Saturday, March 6, but that date fell through as UFC 259 was scheduled for that same night, and AEW did not want to also air their PPV against the Ultimate Fighting Championship (UFC) event.
 This in turn made it AEW's first pay-per-view to take place on a Sunday.

 AEW partnered with Cinemark Theatres to air Revolution in select movie theatres.
 On March 3, immediately following Dynamite, TNT aired a one-hour television special called Countdown to Revolution.
 The special averaged 347,000 viewers and drew a 0.12 in the 18–49 key demographic.